Toxicologist

-You'll plan and carry out laboratory and field studies to assess the possible risks and harmful effects of these substances, taking into account the potential implications of future technology such as genomics, digital tools, in silico/in vitro developments and the long-term consequences of gene-editing technologies.
+You'll plan and carry out laboratory and field studies to assess the possible risks and harmful effects of these substances, taking into account the potential implications of future technology which may include genomics, digital tools, in silico/in vitro developments and the long-term consequences of gene-editing technologies.

 As well as helping to avoid injury from chemicals and managing accidental exposure of both humans and the environment, you'll also work to understand and manage the risks chemicals pose depending on different exposure scenarios.